 And this year’s fire season is on track to become the worst since at least 2012 in England, Germany, Denmark and Norway.

 This is also turning out to be an unusual year even in places where wildfires regularly occur.
 California and Greece both experienced a faster-than-usual start to their fire seasons.
 California’s Mendocino complex fire was recently declared to be the largest ever recorded in the state.
+(Editors' note: As of November 12, 2018, the Camp Fire became most damaging fire in state history, with 29 deaths and over 6,700 structures destroyed so far.)
 July’s wildfire in Mati, Greece caused 90 deaths.

 What’s Causing These Unusual Fires?